Vought F4U Corsair: Landing gear and wings

 Landing gear on an F4U-4 Corsair.

-To accommodate a folding wing, the designers considered retracting the main landing gear rearward, but for the chord of wing that was chosen, making the landing gear struts long enough to provide ground clearance for the large propeller was difficult.
+To accommodate a folding wing, the designers considered retracting the main landing gear rearward, but for the chosen chord of wing, making the landing gear struts long enough to provide ground clearance for the large propeller proved difficult.
 Their solution was an inverted gull wing, which considerably shortened the required length of the struts.
 The anhedral of the wing's inboard section also permitted the wing and fuselage to meet at the optimum angle for minimizing drag, without using wing-root fairings.
 The bent wing was heavier and more difficult to construct, however, offsetting these benefits.

 The Corsair's aerodynamics were an advance over those of contemporary naval fighters.
 The F4U was the first U.S. Navy aircraft to feature landing gear that retracted into a fully enclosed wheel well.
 The landing gear oleo struts—each with its own strut door enclosing it when retracted—rotated through 90° during retraction, with the wheel atop the lower end of the strut when retracted.
 A pair of rectangular doors enclosed each wheel well, leaving a streamlined wing.
 This swiveling, aft-retracting landing gear design was common to the Curtiss P-40 (and its predecessor, the P-36), as adopted for the F4U Corsair's main gear and its Pacific War counterpart, the Grumman F6F Hellcat.
 The oil coolers were mounted in the heavily anhedraled inboard section of the wings, alongside the supercharger air intakes, and used openings in the leading edges of the wings, rather than protruding scoops.
 The large fuselage panels were made of aluminum and were attached to the frames with the newly developed technique of spot welding, thus mostly eliminating the use of rivets.
 While employing this new technology, the Corsair was also the last American-produced fighter aircraft to feature fabric as the skinning for the top and bottom of each outer wing, aft of the main spar and armament bays, and for the ailerons, elevators, and rudder.
 The elevators were also constructed from plywood.
 The Corsair, even with its streamlining and high-speed abilities, could fly slowly enough for carrier landings with full flap deployment of 50°.